ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Important information specific to the different environments for use
 ### macOS notes
 macOS support for HPC has shifted in recent years significantly.
 In modern macOS versions, the support for NVIDIA cards is inexistent and OpenCL *was supposed to be* officially out of support beyond Big Slur (*it is still running quite well in Monterey*).
-For macOS, Metal backend is recommended for AMD processors.
+For macOS, Metal backend is recommended for AMD processors and MLX for Apple Silicon processions.
 OpenCL in macOS X86_64 may have other limitations such as the underlying driver may only support 32 bits memory access, even if the card has more than 4 GB of RAM.
 However, this limitation seems to be case by case.
 For ARM64 processors, OpenCL drivers can support 64 bit addressing.
 For an AMD W6800 (32 GB RAM) it only supports 32 bits.
 The `clinfo` tool (available with homebrew) can provide details if your current GPU and drivers support 64 bits addressing.
 The OpenCL implementation with ARM64 processors works only with a native Python arm64 installation.

 ### Metal support
 Overall, Metal requires a bit more coding to prepare the pipelines for compute execution.
 A challenge is that Metal for scientific computing still lacks serious examples.
 Nevertheless, the support for Metal is desirable for Apple Silicon systems.
 As toolchains, including native Python in arm64, are now becoming widespread available, it is interesting to see how well these devices stand quite well compared to Nvidia or AMD-based systems.
 There are some limitations such as the maximal number of kernel parameters (32) and that each GPU buffer memory is limited to 3.5 GB RAM for Metal-supported GPUs.
 But this is a limitation manageable by packing multiple logical arrays across multiple buffers.
 We explored the use of Metal Argument Buffers, but it ended in poorer performance than packing multiple arrays logically.
 In the current release of BabelViscoFDTD, it is completely stable to run large domains with AMD GPUs and ARM64-based processors with 32 or more GB of RAM.